natescherer/devcontainers-custom-features/src/k9s/NOTES.md

 ## Supported Linux Versions

-This feature is tested and supported on Alpine, Debian, and Ubuntu-based development containers.
+This feature is tested and supported on Debian and Ubuntu-based development containers.